ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/costmap_2d/index.md

 Type: `bool` Default: `false`

 :   Whether to use the maximum cost when combining multiple costmap layers.
-    If true, the highest cost is preserved, ensuring obstacles are not overwritten.
+    If `true`, the highest cost is preserved, ensuring obstacles are not overwritten.
-    If false, newer layers may override previous cost values.
+    If `false`, newer layers may override previous cost values.

 ### **`plugins`**